mavolin/dismock/CONTRIBUTING.md

 If you propose a feature, use `feat(PACKAGE_NAME): TITLE`, for a bug replace the `feat` with a `fix`, for `docs` use `docs`, you get the hang.
 Other types are `style`, `refactor` and `test`.
 If your change is breaking (in the semantic versioning sense) add an exclamation mark behind the scope, e.g. `feat(package)!: title`.
-This however, is not necessary, if this is the first release, as all changes would be considered breaking.

 If your issue proposes changes to multiple packages, or you don't know which package is affected, leave the `(PACKAGE_NAME)` part out, e.g. `feat: that one thing that's missing`.